Sravanthi Naidu

 Sthalam Krishnamurth Sravanthi Naidu (born 23 August 1986) is an Indian former cricketer who played as a slow left-arm orthodox bowler.
 She appeared in one Test match, four One Day Internationals and six Twenty20 Internationals for India between 2005 and 2014.
 She played domestic cricket for Andhra, Hyderabad and Railways.

-She held the record for the best bowling figures on WT20I debut, taking 4/9 against Bangladesh on 9 March 2014, until the record was broken in 2018.
+She was named in T20I squad against Bangladesh and 2014 Women's World Twenty20 in February 2014.
+She held for four years the record for the best bowling figures on WT20I debut, taking 4/9 against Bangladesh on 9 March 2014.
+The record was broken in 2018 and, as of June 2024, Sravanthi inaugural WT20I bowling figures were the 10th best debut bowling figures in WT20Is.